FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/about_CFTUTIL/Autocomplete.md

 **UNIX only**

 To simplify the use of Transfer CFT commands, you can use the bash autocompletion feature when working in interactive mode.
-Bash autocompletion is valid for CFTUTIL, PKIUTIL, and the cft commands.
+Bash autocompletion is valid for `CFTUTIL`, `PKIUTIL`, and the `cft` commands.
 This feature intuitively provides commands and available parameters along with a brief description.
 Additionally, for certain parameters Bash autocompletion proposes a list of possible parameter values, either static or dynamic, depending on the parameter.

 - <a href="#Special" class="MCXref xref">Keyboard shortcuts</a>
     -   <a href="#Auto-com" class="MCXref xref">Use the Bash autocompletion keys</a>